Do you want to create a DMARC record?

-When the change has propagated, go back to MXToolbox and check again using its DMARC tool.
+When the change has propagated, go back to a web-based DMARC checker like MXToolbox.
+Check again using its DMARC tool.

 Your DMARC rule should show up in a green bar so that you know it’s working.

 And that’s it!
-Now you added a DMARC record to your DNS to stop spammers spoofing your domain.
+You’ve now successfully added a DMARC record to your DNS.

 Now you know how to create a DMARC record, let’s look at some other important questions.